dragonflydb/documentation/docs/command-reference/search/ft.search.md

 Note that this adds memory overhead.

 :::note About `SORTBY`
-The attributed used in `SORTBY` must be declared as `SORTABLE` in the index upon creation.
+The attribute used in `SORTBY` must be declared as `SORTABLE` in the index upon creation.
 :::
 </details>